Richmond, Virginia, is full of historic homes. I built this skylight in 2007 to replace the one that was beyond repair.

 ![]() |

-![]() This wonderful window was commissioned for a historic home in Crewe Virginia, to compliment the finished renovations.
-Coming forth from a hill, the briar vine weaves up and through the geometric window, giving this piece a light, airy feel.
+This excellent window was commissioned for a historic home in Crewe, Virginia, to complement the finished renovations.
+Coming from a hill, the briar vine weaves up through the geometric window, giving this piece a light, airy feel.
 Painted on completely transparent German mouth-blown glass, this window allows the room to remain light while creating a jewel in this home.
 To see more of this project, please visit our Facebook Page. |

 ![]() |